jcao329/Databases-Final-Project/README.md

 All packages needed to run the app will be in 'requirements.txt' You can start a virtual environment by running the commands:

-python -m venv .venv
+python -m venv .venv \n
-source .venv/bin/activate
+source .venv/bin/activate \n
 pip install -r 'requirements.txt'

 To deactivate: 'deactivate' in the command line

 ## Run app
 We will be using a Flask app.
 To run the app, run the script 'app.py'

 ## Pages
 ### New Trainer